by Bill McBride on 12/08/2015 01:11:00 PM

-Almost two years ago I wrote The Future's so Bright ....
+Almost three years ago I wrote The Future's so Bright ....
 In that post I outlined why I was becoming more optimistic.
-Now that 2014 is the best year for employment since the '90s, it is time for an update!
+Last year, 2014, was the best year for employment since the '90s, and 2015 will be the 2nd or 3rd best year since the '90s.
+It time for another update!

 For new readers: I was very bearish on the economy when I started this blog in 2005 - back then I wrote mostly about housing (see: LA Times article and more here for comments about the blog).
-I started looking for the sun in early 2009, and now I'm more optimistic.
+I started looking for the sun in early 2009, and recently I've been more optimistic.

 Click on graph for larger image.

 This graph shows total and single family housing starts.
-Even though starts have almost doubled from the bottom, starts are still way below the average level of 1.5 million per year from 1959 through 2000.
-As of October, starts are still close to the bottom for previous recessions.
+Even though starts have more than doubled from the bottom, starts are still way below the average level of 1.5 million per year from 1959 through 2000.

-Growth for starts in 2014 was slow, but that just means there is more growth ahead.
 Demographics and household formation suggests starts will increase to around 1.5 million over the next few years.
-That means starts will probably increase another 50% or so from the October 2014 level of 1 million starts (SAAR).
+That means starts will probably increase another 40% or so from the October 2015 level of 1.06 million starts (SAAR).

-Residential investment and housing starts are usually the best leading indicator for the economy, so this suggests the economy will continue to grow over the next couple of years.
+Residential investment and housing starts are usually the best leading indicator for the economy, so this suggests the economy will continue to grow in 2016.

-This year, through November 2014, state and local employment is up 96,000.
+This year, through November 2015, state and local employment is up 70,000.
 So, in the aggregate, state and local government layoffs are over - and the economic drag on the economy is over.
+However state and local government employment is still 561,000 below the pre-recession peak.

 And here is a graph on the US deficit.
 This graph, based on the CBO's recent projections, shows the actual (purple) budget deficit each year as a percent of GDP, and an estimate for the next ten years based on estimates from the CBO.